Parents are responsible for reporting their child's absence.

 - Illness of an immediate family member

 - Death in the family

 - Special event (Examples of special events include important public functions, educational enrichment activities, conferences, state/national competitions, college/university tour/visit, and exceptional cases of family need.
 A school administrator will use professional judgement to determine application of “special event” as an excused absence and indicate the specific number of days granted.)

 - Scheduled medical or dental appointment

 Students on field trips, attending alternative to suspension programs, or in internal suspension programs are not considered absent.

-Student attendance has been correlated to academic achievement by the U.S. Department of Education.
-Average Daily Attendance (ADA) for all public schools in Broward County for the 2017/18 school year was 94%.
-The reports below provide a snapshots of district-wide attendance for all public schools from elementary, middle, high, multi-level schools, and centers.
+Student attendance has a strong correlation to academic achievement as identified by the U.S. Department of Education.
+Average Daily Attendance (ADA) for all public schools in Broward County for the 2018/19 school year was 93.8%.
+The reports below provide snapshots of district-wide attendance for all public schools from elementary, middle, high, multi-level schools, and center schools.

 Chronic absenteeism has been included in the Attendance Brief beginning with the 2016/17 report.
 Chronic absenteeism is defined as a student missing 10% or more full school days (including absences that are excused, unexcused, or external suspensions).
 This metric operates as an Early Warning Indicator for students missing days throughout the school year.

 - Example: In the first 30 days of school, a student that was absent 3 days may receive phone calls from teachers, support from other school staff, and strategies and interventions for the family to help prevent the student from missing too many days before the end of the school year.